-Aston is only raising exceptions to the fourth section (Validity of Water Right 13-4120) and fifth section (Forfeiture Analysis).
+Aston is only raising exceptions to the fourth section (Forfeiture Analysis) and fifth section (Validity of Water Right 13-2209).

 Aston's position is that the Hearing Officer's Preliminary Order was correct, except for those findings relating to forfeiture of 13-4120.
-Those findings have significant repercussions for center pivots at great cost to him in the short term and long term.
+Those findings have significant repercussions for Aston, as without additional water right acres, he will have no choice but to remove one of his center pivots at great cost to him in the short term and long term.
 Based on the evidence presented, the Hearing Officer should have concluded that only 16 acres of 13-4120 should have been found to either not have been initially developed or otherwise forfeited.
 With this change to the Preliminary Order, 82640 should have been approved such that 13-8206 and 13-4120 in combination can irrigate no more than 171 total acres, not 141 acres as the Preliminary Order concludes.